caleboleary/De-Caesar-jQuery-Caesar-and-Vigener-Cipher-Cracker/README.md

 //input keyLen - integer - length of key (no spaces or spec char)
 //return - array - [best guess at the key based on freq analysis, index of coincidence]

-function crackVigenere(str)
-//input str - string - to be cracked
-//return - array of integers - guesses at keylength arranged lowest to highest, to be used with @keyLenVigenere (loop through results of crackVigenere and perform keyLenVigenere on desired number of them)

 function wordMatchr(str)
 //input str - string - to look for words
 //return - integer - number of words matched in string

-function frequencyAnalyze(arr)
+function crackVigenere(str)
-//input arr - array of strings - to be analyzed
+//input str - string - to be cracked
-//return - array of objects - cointaining guesses based on observed repetition lengths run through @keyLenVigenere and then added if index of coincidence is greater than 6
+//return - array of objects - cointaining guesses based on observed repetition lengths run through @keyLenVigenere and then added if index of coincidence is greater than 6 (avg english is ~6.7)